-h.
-At a minimum, regulations of the Michigan Department of Natural Resources, Michigan Fire Marshall Division, and Bruce Township for the installation, inspection, maintenance of a leak detection system, inventory and record keeping, emergency
+a.
+At a minimum, regulations of the Michigan Department of Natural Resources, Michigan Fire Marshall Division, and Bruce Township for the installation, inspection, maintenance of a leak detection system, inventory and record keeping, emergency response and closure must be met.